 Furthermore, inclusion of the relevant information on members of Legislature' remuneration as a direct charge is mandatory according to the Public Finance Management Act (PFMA, Section 27.3(f)) and in line with disclosure in the Estimates of National Expenditure.
-Not all provinces have transparently provided this information in the past.

-7.3 Summary of economic classification
+7.3.
+Summary of economic classification